RHu-main/CStrCRL/README.md

 We are preparing to release the code and relevant files.

-If you have any questions about the code, please send me an email, and I will respond ASAP.
+If you have any questions about the code, please email me, and I will respond ASAP.

 # Data
 * NTU-RGB D 60/120